Beyond the Pulse: How Grade 11 student Unnati Saxena is turning art, science, and empathy into a future in medicine

 Art has been the constant thread through all of this.
 She has been painting since the age of five, and acrylics became her favorite medium.
 A Buddha painting she made soon after moving to Dubai stayed with her.
 She used a fluid pour background, letting colors flow and meet like water.
 Watching the paint move on its own felt like life moving her to a new place.
 The piece became a message to herself—stay calm, stay centered, and keep creating something meaningful even when the world feels uncertain.
 That painting didn’t only make her feel like a better artist.
 It helped her see herself as someone who can find peace and clarity through creativity.
 Over time, her art won awards in India and the UAE, and she represented her school at World Art Dubai, where a group piece made by students stood proudly on display.
 Seeing it come together made her feel grateful and inspired.

 In Grade 9, medicine became more than a subject.
 It became a calling.
-The moment was personal: Unnati was admitted to Al Jalila Hospital for ITP.
-She spent time in the dermatology department and watched doctors at work—calm, knowledgeable, and human.
+The moment was personal: Unnati was admitted to Al Jalila Hospital for ITP, in the Rheumatology department.
+She spent time watching doctors at work—calm, knowledgeable, and human.
 She had been curious about science for years, but something changed then.
 She saw medicine not only as treatment but as connection.
 That experience stayed with her.
 It is the reason she now dreams of becoming a doctor, one who keeps science accessible and kind.

 That idea—making science understandable for everyone—grew into a project called Beyond the Pulse.
 It is both a podcast and a medical club that brings together students, professionals, and anyone curious about how the human body and healthcare really work.
 She started it to simplify complex ideas and turn them into friendly, clear conversations.
 Topics range from the placebo and nocebo effects to rare, fascinating phenomena like Foreign Accent Syndrome and the Lazarus effect.
 The style is always conversational.
 She wants people to feel like they are learning without fear or pressure.
 Season one, episode one felt like a risk—putting her voice out in public.
 But when the responses came in, they were warm and encouraging.
 That gave her the confidence to keep going.
 One episode in particular, “Medicine on the Moon,” reminded her why she loves this work.
 It blended imagination with real scientific challenges and opened a door to thinking bigger than textbooks.